AlexNduta/AlexNduta/README.md

 # Alex Kinyanjui Nduta 👋

-Systems Admin, IT Systems Support Engineer and Backend Developer (3+ years) focused on turning technical chaos into calm.
+Systems Admin, IT Systems Engineer and Backend Developer (3+ years) focused on turning technical chaos into calm.
 I'm a DevOps enthusiast and aspiring Tech Storyteller, passionate about proactive problem-solving, Linux, automation, and making complex IT simple.

 ---